-- width in the street cross section. - The information in Chapter 3 should be used in conjunction with the latest version of the Streets for All Design Check. - A road safety audit process should be applied for all Highways schemes.
+- Absolute minimum should only be used where there is a constraint, such as the available - The information in Chapter 3 should be used in conjunction with the latest version of the Streets for All Design Check. - A road safety audit process should be applied for all Highways schemes.